kjhealy/kieranhealy.hugo/content/blog/making-slides.markdown

 What should your slides do instead?
 And how should you do it?
 The slides can help the audience follow along as you tell them what you are going to do, and then as do it.
-One straightforward but effective technique, for example, is to build up your argument, your data, or your findings, by *layering*, content, *highlighting* new elements, and *repeating* methods of presentation or design elements so that your audience can follow the logic of what you're saying.
+One straightforward but effective technique is to build up your argument, your data, or your findings, by *layering*, content, *highlighting* new elements, and *repeating* methods of presentation or design elements so that your audience can follow the logic of what you're saying.